 ITI Technical College, located in Baton Rouge, LA, was founded in 1973 by instrument technician Earl J. Martin, Jr., to directly serve the needs of the business and industrial community.
 ITI was founded to fit the needs of the region and the college’s objective is the same today as it was when it was founded: to train personnel to meet the job requirements of the technical age.
-Even in a shaky economy, trained technical workers will be in great demand and ITI is a hub of education for this work force.
-With training programs in industries such as air conditioning, refrigeration, and electrical technology, automation and electronic systems technology, and instrument and control systems technology, you can see how ITI fills a void in vocational education.
+Even in a shaky economy, trained technical workers will be in great demand and ITI is a hub of education for this workforce.
+With training programs in industries such as air conditioning, refrigeration, and electrical technology, automation, and electronic systems technology, and instrument and control systems technology, you can see how ITI fills a void in vocational education.
 For more information about our programs click here.

-Architecture, engineering, and technical design has seen a noticeable “boom” over the past several years, and these professions will always be in demand to provide building and infrastructure for society.
+Architecture, engineering, and technical design have seen a noticeable “boom” over the past several years, and these professions will always be in demand to provide building and infrastructure for society.
 One of the biggest parts of these jobs is the use of computer aided drafting or CAD technology.
-The more proficient an architect, engineer, and/or designer is in AutoCad and Windows Operating Systems, the more desirable those workers will be.
-If you are interested in this exciting and important program, click here .
+The more proficient an architect, engineer, and/or designer is in AutoCAD and Windows Operating Systems, the more desirable those workers will be.

 ITI offers a program to prepare future workers for the job market: the Associate of Occupational Studies Degree (AOS) in Drafting and Design Technology.
 This specialized program begins with courses in the general math, algebra, geometry, Cartesian math, and trigonometry necessary to understand and incorporate CAD programs.
 Next, the program introduces students to Multiview drawings including the use of drafting equipment, dimension techniques, and auxiliary views.